girlardway/finch-20---emma/README.md

 > Open this page at [https://girlardway.github.io/finch-20---emma/](https://girlardway.github.io/finch-20---emma/)

+## Author Notes
+This program should move the finch 2.0 around.
+It plays "Welcome To The Black Parade" while doing this!

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.